History

 After a long number of years the fabric of the building deteriorated and, in the mid-1950s, was replaced by the 5-roomed building now facing the road.
 In 1977 the school was extended when six new classrooms and a General Purpose Room were added.

-A special facility for children with mild learning disabilities was opened at the Courtenay School in 1977 also through the efforts of the manager, Dean O’Brien, P.P.
-In 2000 a unit for children with speech and language disorders was set up.
-These units cater for children in the West Limerick area and have the services of both a Speech and Language and Occupational Therapist working with the teacher.
-The Specialist units within the school provide a wealth of professional expertise on site which can be tapped into by all the school community.
+A class for children with mild general learning disability was opened at the Courtenay School in 1977 also through the efforts of the manager, Dean O’Brien, P.P.
+In 2000 a class for children with speech and language disorder was set up.
+The classes cater for children in the West Limerick area and beyond who have the services of both a Speech and Language and Occupational Therapist working with the teacher.